borna471/PlayerStatApp/README.md

 Ronaldo was added to the list \
 Thu Aug 11 14:37:07 PDT 2022 \
 Ronaldo was removed from the list

+### Phase 4: Task 3 (reflection)

+- To improve my design, I would make my model classes more accessible to the GUI so they arent only used for the backend mainly
+- A lot of my methods and features on the GUI would break completely if I was to make any changes to the data or content on the ListModel used
+- I would also improve my UI in my phase 3 submission to be more clean, especially when the visual aspect shows up